-Vancouver is alive with energy and by far one of my favorite cities in the world.
-I love how you can be in the city doing normal city things one second and then two minutes later out in the wilderness hiking beautiful mountains.
+Vancouver is alive with energy and is definitely one of my favorite cities in the world.
+I love how you can be in the city doing normal urban things one second and then, two minutes later, you’re out in the wilderness hiking beautiful mountains.
 There are few places I’d live in the world but Vancouver is one of them.
 The city is also ripe with history, good Japanese food, great music, and just a great quality of life.

 - Budget Hotel Prices: Budget hotels range from $50-80 USD depending on how close to the city center you are.

-- Transportation Costs: Adult fares for travel within the city cost $2.50 USD and are valid for 90 minutes.
+- Transportation Costs: Adult fares for travel within the city centre costs $2.75 USD and are valid for 90 minutes.
 Travel to nearby places like North Vancouver, Burnaby and Richmond costs between $2.50 – $5 USD depending on the time of day and number of transit zones you cross.
 The ticket you receive is valid for 1.5 hours from the time of purchase and can be used to transfer to any bus, SkyTrain or the SeaBus during that time.
 A more convenient option for the traveler may be the day pass, which offers unlimited travel for a single day for $9.75 USD.
 To travel to the airport on the Canada Line, you can add a $5 top-up onto your existing transit ticket.

 Top Things to Do

 - Grouse Mountain - For anyone who loves the outdoors, this is probably Vancouver’s number one attraction.
-Take the SkyRide gondola up the mountain where you can see a fantastic view of the mountain, then go skiing or snowboarding, or walk one of the forest trails during the summer months.
+Take the SkyRide gondola up the mountain where you can catch a fantastic view, then go skiing or snowboarding, or, during the summer months, walk one of the forest trails.

-- See a sporting event – This city is full of sporting events, and whatever your taste there is something here for you.
+- Watch a sporting event – This city is full of sporting events, and whatever your taste there is something here for you.
 If you like football try to stop by for a BC Lions game, but watch out; they can get pretty rowdy.
 However, Canada is hockey country and if you really want to see what Canadians love, visit a hockey game.
 During the summer, Vancouverites are passionate about the White Caps soccer team.

-- Lynn Canyon Park – With impressive waterfalls a beautiful bridge, this park is not only a good half-day trip, but it’s free.
+- Lynn Canyon Park – This park is not only a good half-day trip, but it’s free.
 Consider walking to Lynn Creek to watch the cascading waterfalls.

-- Go whale watching – If you’re looking to spend money on something, consider this and watch Orca whales.
-A tour typically costs $94 USD for a day trip.
+- Go whale watching – If you’re looking to spend money on something, consider a boat tour to watch Orca whales.
+A tour typically costs $94 USD for a day.
 You get a lot of whales coming up the inside passage so chances of seeing them are very high.
 If you don’t, most companies will give you a voucher for another trip.

-- Stroll down Robson Street – This is a amazing street for dining in and window shopping.
+- Stroll down Robson Street – This is an amazing street for dining and window shopping.
 During lunch, it’s also a good place to people watch.
-Moreover, it’s not too far away visit the art gallery, which showcases more than 9,000 pieces of art.
+Moreover, it’s not too far away from the art gallery, which showcases more than 9,000 works.

-- Stanley Park – Located right in the city center, this park is an escape from the hustle and bustle of downtown.
-It has beautiful trail, a waterfront path for hiking, and from here you wouldn’t even notice you are in a city.
-It’s my favorite park of the city.
+- Stanley Park – Located right in the city center, this enormous park is an escape from the hustle and bustle of downtown.
+It has beautiful trails, and a waterfront path for hiking and biking.
+From here, you won’t even notice that you’re in a city.
+It’s my favorite park in Vancouver.

 - Vancouver Art Gallery – The collection of national and international contemporary art work here is phenomenal.
 Spending an entire afternoon here is well worth it.